tonaljs/tonal/docs/interval.md

 Parse an interval and get its properties

 This method retuns an object with the following properties:
-- interval: the parsed interval
+- name: the parsed interval
 - quality: the quality (one of `dmPMA` for dimished, minor, perfect, major and augmented respectively)
 - dir: direction, 1 for ascending intervals, -1 for descending ones